 Today’s public libraries are consistently being challenged to do more with less—less money, less staff, and less time.
 It has never been more important for librarians, staff members, trustees, and others with a vested interest in their public libraries, to convey to their communities the value of the library.
-Advocacy, the process of acting on behalf of the public library to increase public funds and ensure that it has the resources need to be up to date, is critical to the success of libraries.
+Advocacy, the process of acting on behalf of the public library to increase public funds and ensure that it has the resources needed to be up to date, is critical to the success of libraries.

 Through tools, training, and education, PLA is committed to providing you with information and resources to help you become an even better advocate for your library.